 - then promptly flew back to Nevada for the Virginia City Camel and Ostrich Races.

-By the end of that, I collapsed in a heap at home and slept.
+Then I collapsed in a heap at home and slept.
 And slept.
 And slept!
-All of these events and travels were amazing but clearly I need to refine my travel process to be less chaotic.
+All of these events and travels were amazing but clearly I need to make my travels less chaotic.
 Disjointed yo-yo travel is hard.
 Historically I’ve found it far less rewarding than the arc of being on the road for weeks at a time.

-In addition to the challenge of the pace, the disparity between all of these events was mind boggling.
-The transition of going between independent, motorcycle travel and urban travel with the boys was challenging in and of itself.
-However, that was the lesser of the challenges, simply because I’m seasoned.
+In addition to the hectic pace, the disparity between all of these events was mind boggling.
+Transitioning from independent motorcycle travel to urban travel with the boys was challenging just by itself.
+Thankfully, experience helped make that obstacle more of an annoyance than a real problem.

 Urban and Rural

-Having weathered that, the transition of going directly from Dragon Con to the Camel Races on back-to-back weekends for the second year in a row is a different beast.
+Going directly from Dragon Con to the Camel Races on back-to-back weekends for the second year in a row is a different beast.
 It makes my head spin.
-Both events share epic quirkiness, which I love, but the differences in culture, geography, and context is a shock to the system.
+Both events share epic quirkiness, which I love, but the differences in culture, geography, and context are shocking.